-${\tt VISIR\img\obs\AutoChopNod}$
+VISIR\img\obs\AutoChopNod

 This template permits observing a source in imaging configuration with various sub-settings.
-The observer must specify filter, pixel scale, chopper throw, which is in the range of 8" to 30".
-The keyword SEQ.CHOPNOD.DIR is set to PARALLEL or PERPENDICULAR, which results in images as shown in Fig. 20.
+The observer must specify filter, pixel scale, chopper throw, which is in the range of 8'' to 30''.
+The keyword SEQ.CHOPNOD.DIR is set to PARALLEL or PERPENDICULAR, which results in images as shown in Fig. 21.
 PARALLEL considers an equal nodding and chopping amplitude which are both in parallel direction.
 It is recommended for faint, extended sources, for which the spatial resolution is not so crucial.
 PERPENDICULAR considers an equal nodding and chopping amplitude; however in perpendicular direction.
 Note that while the telescope offset is in positive (East) direction, the resulting image on the detector will move to the West.
-This technique is recommended for point or relatively small extended (< 5") sources (Fig. 3).
+This technique is recommended for point or relatively small extended (< 5'') sources (Fig. 4).

-Figure 20: Schematic drawing ofthe content of a frame obtained TEL.ROT.OFFANGLE = TEL.CHOP.POSANG = 0 and SEQ.CHOPNOD.DIR = PARALLEL (top) SEQ.
-CHOPNOD.
-DIR=PERPENDICULAR (bottom).
+frame obtained Figure 21: Schematic drawing of the content of a TEL.ROT.OFFANGLE = TEL.CHOP.POSANG = 0 and SEQ.CHOPNOD.DIR = PARALLEL (top) and SEQ.CHOPNOD.DIR=PERPENDICULAR (bottom).
 In the individual nodding positions, the positive beams correspond to the chopper position A and the negative beams to the chopper position B. Note that the default pointing position of the telescope corresponds to the center of the detector.
-Within the accuracy of the telescope pointing, this location matches the nodding position A, chopper position A if SEQ.CHOPNOD.DIR = PARALLEL.
+Within the accuracy of the telescope pointing, this location matches the nodding position A, chopper position A if SEQ.
+CHOPNOD.DIR = PARALLEL.

 The keywords SEQ.JITTER.WIDTH allows chopping and nodding with random offsets so that a jitter pattern is performed.
 This technique allows to reconstruct bad pixels.
 For SEQ.JITTER.WIDTH = 0 no jitter is performed and the resulting image depends on the setting of SEQ.CHOPNOD.DIR.
-The chopping period is set by the system and the nodding period is fixed to $90 \, \text{s}$ .
-The number of nodding cycles $N{cycl\nod}$ is computed according to the total observation time (§ 3.10).
+The chopping period is set by the system and the nodding period is fixed to 90 s.
+The number of nodding cycles $N{cycl\nod}$ is computed according to the total observation time (§ 3.5).